 Government Initiatives for Research

 The government is considering commissioning scientific research tailored to Hong Kong’s unique social context to assess the impact of social media on children and adolescents.
-The Advisory Group on Health Effects of the Use of Internet and Electronic Screen Products was established in 2013, and it aims to provide continuous updates and health recommendations based on the latest scientific evidence.
+The Advisory Group on Health Effects of the Use of Internet and Electronic Screen Products was established in 2013 and aims to provide ongoing updates and health recommendations based on the latest scientific evidence.
 The upcoming health recommendations, expected by 2026, will take into account guidelines from organizations like the World Health Organization and experiences from other countries.

 Assessment of Current Recommendations